EternalBlue3/Hexapawn-AI/README.md

 # Hexapawn-AI

-This is a 5x5 hexapawn AI that I started working on a while ago, and just came back to try to improve it.
-There are many things that I am working on to improve the code, but here is the most recent version of it.
-You play as red and the ai plays as blue.
-The AI should win every time, but it does take a few seconds to calculate the best move on the first turn.
-Here are some of the coming improvements:
+A while ago, I started working on a 5x5 Hexapawn AI, and just recently returned to improve it.
+Although I am continuously working on improving the code, I would like to share with you the latest version.
+In this game, you will play as red, and the AI will play as blue.
+The AI is programmed to win every game, but it may take a few seconds to calculate the best move on the first turn.
+Here are some of the upcoming improvements that I have planned:

 - Represent Game States in Binary (Bitboard)
 - Make a home screen where the play can select whether to play as red or blue (player 1 or 2)